I've hit the almost 6-month mark of living in Sydney. Insane.

 3. Language.
 British English rules.
 And despite having gone to an American International School in Dubai and learned British English, they like to stick u's where they don't belong and don't give enough loves to the z's.
 Also they love eating their r's.

 4. Earnestness and contentment.
 Not just Southern-style TX nice but genuine.
 This stems from the lack of competition and a low population.
 With a government that provides wonderful public transit and universal healthcare, the people feel cared for.
 The average citizen knows that they will be taken care of at the end of the day.
+There's an endearing quality to people when they're not as jaded and content with their environment.

 5. Biodiversity.
 This is a bit of a double-edged sword.
 Australia is home to billions of species of animals that don't exist anywhere in the world.
 As a resident, this is incredible to get to experience.
 However, also means you should probably be frightened for your life half of the time.
 I personally am still getting used to having bugs and insects in such close proximity to my being.